Key Card Purchase Request

 Yes, student and adjunct cards (that have access to academic and administrative buildings) expire at the end of each semester.
 Before returning for a new semester, contact your supervisor to re-activate your card (or fob).

 Resident student access to residence halls expires on the assigned move-out date.
 Residents should contact housing about gaining access to the residence halls.

 The request to reactivate a key card must come from a supervisor or accountable officer.
-If you are a Supervisors or accountable officer for an employe with an expired keycard, you can submit a request online to activate the card.
+If you are a Supervisors or accountable officer for an employee with an expired keycard, you can submit a request online to activate the card.

 Many of the doors at the USF St. Petersburg campus are equipped with an electronic locking system.
 This allows locks to be programmed to automatically lock and unlock on a schedule.
 Key cards (or fobs) provide access to secured areas.
 With this system, authorized users, such as the USF St. Petersburg police, can instantly implement a campus-wide "lock down" in the event of an emergency.